 Here are some must-follow guidelines from the most popular review aggregator platforms.

 Google doesn’t encourage incentivizing customers for positive feedback.
-But you can offer incentives for simply dropping a review (an honest opinion) on your products/services.
+But you can offer incentives for people giving a review (an honest opinion) on your products/services.

 Amazon